 Rangers to make second bid for early release of prize money

+SPFL has rejected claims it failed to help with the original submission from the Ibrox club.

-Rangers will resubmit their request for prize money to be released early in order to help clubs in Scotland stay afloat during the coronavirus shutdown after it was rejected as not competent by the SPFL’s legal adviser.
+Rangers will resubmit their request for prize money to be released early in order to help clubs in Scotland stay afloat, but the SPFL has rejected claims it failed to help with the original submission.

-Earlier this week Rangers voiced their strong opposition to a proposal to end the Scottish Championship, League One and League Two seasons, warning of “severe consequences for the Scottish game” and labelling plans to relegate clubs “abhorrent”.

-They also put forward a members’ resolution calling for the SPFL to distribute prize money as a “priority” with several clubs left in a precarious position.
+Rangers said they had discovered on Friday morning their members’ resolution was not competent, and claimed they had sought assistance with the details from the SPFL executive “on several occasions” without response.

+The SPFL refuted those comments with its own statement, in which it said it had not received a request from Rangers until 10.18pm on Thursday night.

 “For the avoidance of doubt, no advice was forthcoming prior to the meeting starting.